saikumar-everest/ticket-creator/README.md

 You will find all the UI related code in `src/pages` and backend code in `src/backend`.

+### Pre-requisites to run the application

+1. Create a `.env` file from `env.sample` file in root folder, and add all the required environment variables.

 ### How to run application?

 1. Install project dependencies.